 How to minimize the access network dependencies;

+How it can be possible to apply session continuity for some sessions in a UE while, at the same time, to not apply session continuity for other sessions in the same UE;

+How to apply session continuity for some sessions in a UE while, at the same time, to apply session continuity for other sessions when the same UE is acted as a relay UE;

+How to support session continuity between different connection models, including:

+- between direct connection model and indirect connection model by a relay UE;

+- between indirect connection model by one relay UE and by another relay UE;

-How it can be possible to apply session continuity for some sessions in a UE while, at the same time, to not apply session continuity for other sessions in the same UE; and How the negative impact on user experience (e.g. interruption time, packet loss) can be reduced or avoided when session continuity is not provided (e.g. when the user-plane anchor for a UE is relocated).
+Identifying the interactions between session continuity and mobility management required to enable the various mobility scenarios; and How the negative impact on user experience (e.g. interruption time, packet loss) can be reduced or avoided when session continuity is not provided (e.g. when the user-plane anchor for a UE is relocated).
 This includes identifying whether upper-layer service continuity mechanisms (e.g. SIP, MPTCP, SCTP, Host ID, DASH, etc.) are applied for a session and how to leverage or interact with such mechanisms.

 * * * End of Changes 3* * * *